Daanivd/msp4-unicornattractor/README.md

 or filling in a form in a faulty manner, to see if any user-errors would give the correct responses.

 Especially important were the payment tests, using the Stripe-functionality.
 Using the credit card details and tokens provided by Stripe for testing, as many user scenarios as possible were tested (as recommended by Stripe).
+Here is are the steps regarding testing payments as an example:
+    1. Create user, log user in and create and save new feature
+    2. Add new feature to cart with contribution of eg. 10 euro.
+    3. Test the checkout page is loaded properly
+    4. Post, to the checkout page, all details necessary (address/payment details, using the Stripe credit card details and Stripe_id according to their documentation on testing, and verify payment went through, correct message is shown and the correct page is rendered.
+    5. Post, to the checkout page, all details necessary (address/payment details, using the Stripe credit card detail for a incorrect card, and verify the payment did not go through, correct message is shown and the correct page is rendered.
+    6. Post, to the checkout page, with incomplete form (part of address details missing), and check that the page did not go through, correct message is shown and the correct page is rendered.

 Test files can be performed through the CLI, using the following command:
 `coverage run --source='app-name' manage.py test`
 A report can be found using:
-`coverage report`, and more indepth details of the report can be used by viewing the index file created by `coverage html`
+`coverage report`, and more indepth details of the report can be seen by viewing the index file created by `coverage html`

 ### Manual Testing
 I tried to test as many functions as possible myself, as well as through non-developer, or your ordinary user, people.
-Basic functionality such as logging in, resetting the password, creating a ticket, editing a ticket, upvoting tickets, suggesting a new feature, adding features to the cart and proceeding to checkout.
-Performing payments through the live site was not tested as this is not allowed by Stripe.
+While browsing the website, functions such as filling out all forms (registration, login, password reset, submit ticket, edit ticket, submit feature, contact-form) correctly and incorrectly
+(to check for proper handling of errors).
+All other functions such as upvoting a ticket, modal pop-ups and message alerts were tested to ensure proper functioning.
+Additionally, to test the login_required decorator,the web app was browed as a logged in user, and a user that hasn't been logged in, to ensure certain functions are not accesible without logging in.

 ### Testing different browsers
 Correct display of the website was checked in the following browsers: